Apps For Combining Photos

 Combine your photos in different ways with these apps.
 Scatter photos onto the background of your choosing or create a grid of your photos.
 Take the best parts of two photos to make one great one.
-Create a panorama or a mosaic out of multiple photos.
 If a picture speaks a thousand words, you can tell a whole story in a single frame with these apps.
-You may even want to try several of these apps, because the styles vary quite a bit.
-Though this is an iPhone-focussed AppList, most of the apps are either universal or have iPad versions as well.
+You may even want to try several of these apps, because the styles vary quite a bit, yet they still have one thing in common.
+They all combine photos in one way or another.

 Diptic